pretix/pretix-docs/docs/guides/payment/index.md

  6. Repeat steps 1 through 5 for each payment provider you want to use
  7. Set [deadlines](index.md#deadlines) and advanced settings

-The following sections will guide you through those steps in detail.
+The following sections guide you through those steps in detail.

 ### Plugins for Payment Providers